Amitpnk/angular-tutorial/README.md

 $ npm install bootstrap@3 --save
 $ npm install @types/jquery --save
 $ npm install jquery --save
+// or you can all these command in one go
+$ npm install bootstrap@3 @types/jquery jquery --save

 ```

 Add below jquery to angular.json